Living in Virginia Vs West Virginia: Which Is the Better State?

 In truth, Virginia has a wide selection of cities to explore before you move to the state.

-West Virginia simply can’t stack up to Virginia’s cities in size or amenities.
+Regarding Virginia vs. West Virginia living, the Mountain State can’t stack up to Virginia’s cities for size or amenities.
+The rugged terrain makes it more challenging to build a large population center.
 Charleston, the state’s largest city and capital, is more of a large town when you compare it to Virginia’s top place to live, Arlington, VA.
-Still, Charleston has its charms, like the meandering Kanawha River and the access to the outdoors.
-It’s also much easier to get around Charleston, thanks to its less dense population.
+Still, Charleston has its charms, like the historic state building, museums, the meandering Kanawha River, and the access to the outdoors.
+It’s also much easier to get around Charleston, thanks to its smaller size.
+A commute is 15 minutes, compared to an hour in Northern Virginia.

-The state’s other large cities, based on population, are Huntington and Parkersburg, both on the border with Ohio.
+Based on population, the state’s other large cities are Huntington and Parkersburg, both on the border with Ohio.
+Again, by size, these are more like towns.

-The clear winner for quality education is Virginia, ranked tenth for K-12 public education and 17 in higher education, for an overall 12th place ranking.
+Families considering the pros and cons of living in West Virginia vs Virginia should weigh their access to high-performing schools.
+The clear winner for quality education is Virginia, ranked ninth for K-12 public education and 20th in higher education for an overall top ten ranking.
 The public education system is broken into 133 districts that serve 1.25 million students each year.

-Virginia also has a handful of well-known colleges and universities, including the University of Virginia, Virginia Tech, and the College of William and Mary.
+Virginia also has a handful of well-known higher educational institutions, including the University of Virginia, Virginia Tech, and the College of William and Mary.
+Their traditions and rigor place them high on the nation’s best places to further your career training.

-According to rankings from the US News and World Report, West Virginia’s K-12 schools have room to grow.
-Their evaluation placed the state an overall No. 45 on its annual list.
-PreK-12 was no. 41.
+According to US News and World Report rankings, West Virginia’s K-12 schools have room to grow.
+Their evaluation placed the state an overall No. 46 on its annual list.
+PreK-12 was no. 46.
 The public school system is tied to the local counties, resulting in 55 districts and 683 schools.

-The two states share some similar climate conditions, although the different elevation between the two definitely impacts your experience.
+Another common element of living in Virginia vs. West Virginia is the similar climate conditions, although the different elevations between the two definitely impact your experience.
 Both states experience four distinct seasons, and the weather gets more moderate the further east you go.

 Those living in West Virginia’s higher mountain areas can expect cooler temperatures and more precipitation than those in lower elevations.
 The average summer high in the central mountains is around 80F, while it peaks at about 85F in southwest West Virginia.
 Winter average minimum temperatures range from 20F in the northeastern and central mountains to 30F in the far south.